Tanzania Cultural Safari & Zanzibar

 Day 2: Arusha National Park

-After breakfast you drive to Arusha National Park for a morning game drive with picnic lunch.
+After breakfast you drive to Arusha National Park for morning game drive with picnic lunch.
 This is one of the smaller national parks in Tanzania, but it has a rich variety of wildlife and landscapes.
 From the swampy Ngurdoto Crater and alkaline lakes to dense jungle and the towering peaks of Mount Meru and Kilimanjaro.
-This is also one of the places where you can see the Black-and-White Colobus Monkey very easily.
+In the afternoon you go on a 2-hours forest hike on the base of Mount Meru to the Tululusia waterfall.
+Apart from the amazing view of this mountain from the park, it is also the best place to view the highest mountain in Africa, Mount Kilimanjaro.
 In the late afternoon return to Ambureni coffee lodge for dinner and overnight.
 Read more about Arusha National Park.

 Day 3: Lake Manyara National Park